Stardust (1927 song): Early recordings

 In early 1929, Redman and his band The Chocolate Dandies released "Star Dust" on Okeh 8668.
 The recording retained Carmichael's original key of D. The song soon circulated among black musicians and jazz interpreters, and it was often performed at the Cotton Club after being introduced in 1929.
-Duke Ellington performed the song at the club, while the revue Hot Chocolates featured a version by Louis Armstrong.
+Duke Ellington performed the song at the club.
+The revue Hot Chocolates featured a version by Louis Armstrong, which was inducted into the Grammy Hall of Fame in 2009.

 While Carmichael worked for RCA Records as a session jazz ensemble leader, journalist Walter Winchell promoted the song.
 His writings attracted the attention of Isham Jones, who recorded a version with his orchestra as a slow ballad.
 Jones's session took place on May 14, 1930, in Chicago, and Brunswick Records released it under catalog number 4856, with the title once again "Stardust."
 The 1931 release became one of his most popular recordings.
 By 1931, "Stardust" was often played by the orchestras of several US radio stations.
-While remarking on the popularity of the tune on the radio, the Calgary Herald opined of Jones's version: "This beautiful melody seems destined to archive the popularity which it so richly deserves and which is so long overdue."
+While remarking on the popularity of the tune on the radio, the Calgary Herald opined of Jones's version: "This beautiful melody seems destined to achieve the popularity which it so richly deserves and which is so long overdue."
 In August 1931, Bing Crosby released the song as "Star Dust" on Brunswick Records.
 The same year, Lee Sims also released "Stardust" on Brunswick 6132, a version that the Sydney Morning Herald called "a melody of a considerable intensity and with dramatic outbursts," with a "realistic and very full" piano reproduction.
 Throughout the 1930s, record labels used both the one and two-word versions of the title, though Carmichael himself favored the one-word title, as evidenced by his private correspondence and his 1946 memoir The Stardust Road.